Sequences

 Introduction

 Sequences are very much like lists.
-However, from a pragmatic perspective, one should imagine they may be infinite.
+However, from a pragmatic perspective, one should imagine they can be either finite or infinite.
 That's the key intuition to understanding and using sequences.
 To achieve this, sequence elements are computed on demand and not stored in memory.
 Perhaps more frequently, sequences also allow for reducing memory consumption from linear to constant space

 type 'a node =